VivanPanda/arduinomap/docs/week-0/what-is-the-arduino.md

 ## Structure of the microcontroller

-If you purchased an Arduino kit as advised in the [Introduction](intro.md/hardware), grab your Arduino Uno R3 and let's understand the structure of your microcontroller.
+If you purchased an Arduino kit as advised in the `Introduction`, grab your Arduino Uno R3 and let's understand the structure of your microcontroller.

 <div class="img-center">![Arduino microcontroller structure](img/arduino-structure.png) </div>
 <br></br>